What can I do if I don’t have dental insurance?

 And while it may seem counter-intuitive, be sure to visit your dentist regularly for routine checkups and preventive care.
 These visits do come with a fee, but they could help you avoid more costly treatments down the road, because any developing problems can be caught early on, when they are still relatively straightforward to treat.

-How much does a dentist appointment cost without insurance?
+How much does a dentist or orthodontist appointment cost without insurance?

-The cost of dental procedures not covered by insurance can vary, depending on the procedure, the severity of your case and other factors.
+The cost of dental or orthodontic procedures and treatments not covered by insurance can vary, depending on the treatment, the severity of your case and other factors.
 We can provide an estimate for any procedures you may require.